image

 When teaching for the rights, children campaign to uphold the rights of those who for some reason cannot access what they are entitled to.
 For example, article 24 talks about children having the right to nutritious food.
 As we know, not all families and children can afford regular, healthy meals so we make donations and visits to Food Bank Aid and have also supported the work of Oxfam overseas.

-I would like to say a huge thank you to everyone who helped us to achieve the silver award but especially the children who were interviewed as part of the accreditation morning - Evan, Brody, Anna, Harper, Annie, Rakhi, Charles, Martha, Ruby and Thomas who all spoke with kindness and insight about our school.
+I would like to say a huge thank you to everyone who helped us to achieve the silver award but especially the children who were interviewed as part of the accreditation morning.

 We plan to continue with our Rights Respecting work this year.
 I am really looking forward to working with the new committee of Rights Respecting Leaders.